 Gretchen enjoys sitting in the sun and chasing strings.

 The Zackular Lab is looking for excited and motivated graduate students to join the team.
 If you are a current member of the Immunology Graduate Group (IGG) or the Cell & Molecular Biology Group (CAMB), reach out to Dr. Zackular directly to discuss rotation and thesis projects.
 Prospective students interested in the Zackular Lab should strongly consider applying to the CAMB or IGG programs at the University of Pennsylvania.

 We are currently looking for highly motivated postdoctoral fellows interested in the gut microbiota, host-pathogen interactions, and bacterial pathogenesis.
 Prospective postdocs interested in clinical, basic, or computational research in these areas of research are strongly encouraged to apply for a position.
 To apply, contact Dr. Zackular directly with a cover letter, copy of your updated CV, and the contact information of 2-3 references.

-We are currently looking to fill at least one research technician position in the laboratory.
 Research technicians work to maintain the day to day lab operations and have the opportunity to drive independent research projects.
-If you are interested in a research technician position, contact Dr. Zackular directly or visit careers at CHOP for openings.
+Currently, we are not looking for research technicians for the lab, but if you are interested in a research technician position in the future, contact Dr. Zackular directly or visit careers at CHOP for openings.

 The Zackular lab is committed to giving trainees at all levels the opportunity to gain research experience and receive mentorship.
 If you are an undergraduate student at the University of Pennsylvania and would like to work in the laboratory, reach out to Dr. Zackular directly.
 Undergraduate researchers will work along side other trainees in the laboratory and be given the opportunity to develop an independent research project or thesis project.